obestwalter/loslassa/README.rst

-If you want to create a simple web page without having to bother about HTML, CSS, Javascript and all that, but don't want to suffer through those browserbased website creatorthingies there is an alternative: work locally with simple text files and publish the results after creating them locally.
+If you want to create a simple web page without having to bother about HTML, CSS, Javascript and all that, but don't want to suffer through those browserbased website creatorthingies there is an alternative: work locally with simple text files, let some clever system (sphinx) generate the HTML and Javascript and then push the results online.

 The basic workflow is inspired by the way how developing for example a `flask <http://flask.pocoo.org/>`_ web application works: a local server runs in the